 • Mortgage statements are crucial for tracking loan details like balance, interest rate, and fees.

-• The Dodd-Frank Act mandates specific information and format for these statements.
+• The Dodd-Frank Act mandates that specific information must be included in these statements.

 • Statements detail amounts due, including principal, interest, and escrow.